Al Rayyan stadium to welcome 20,000 fans for Amir Cup final | Goal.com

 Al Rayyan stadium to welcome 20,000 fans for Amir Cup final

-The Al Rayyan Stadium is set to welcome approximately 20,000 fans under strict health and safety protocols for the Amir Cup final on December 18.
+The Al Rayyan stadium in Qatar is set to welcome approximately 20,000 fans under strict health and safety protocols for the Amir Cup final on December 18.

 The fans will be required to adhere to strict social distancing rules, including wearing a face mask, showing their Ehteraz app (risk detector app for the use of citizens and residents living in Qatar) on arrival and sitting only in a designated seat.